albar965/littlenavmap-manual/src/en/SEARCH.rst

 The checkbox ``Distance`` has to be selected to enable this search.
-The result will include only airports or navaids that are within the given minimum and maximum range of nautical miles from the search center.
+The result will include only airports or navaids that are within the given minimum and maximum range of NM from the search center.
 This allows you to quickly search for a destination that is within the range of your aircraft and fulfills other criteria like having lighted runways and fuel.